mimiMonads/create-vixeny/plugins/remark/views/public/docs.md

 # Resolution

 Unlike traditional frameworks that rely on life cycles for code execution and rendering management, Vixeny employs a concept called "resolution."
-A resolution is defined as the chaining of any morphism by its resolver.
+A resolution is defined as:

+> The chaining of any morphism by its resolver.

 ## Morphism